Field Entomology • Practical Skills • Real Natural History

 And here’s the big news:

-In early 2027 we will launch a complete, bookable suite of entomology field courses, workshops and digital learning resources — available online.
+In summer 2026 we will launch a complete, bookable suite of entomology field courses, workshops and digital learning resources — available online & in group class & field visits beginning in summer 2026.

-This will be a structured pathway into insect study and invertebrate ecology, built on sound technique, correct terminology and practical competence.
+This is a structured pathway into insect study and invertebrate ecology, built on sound technique, correct terminology and practical competence.

-Green Stuff is not casual bug-hunting.
-It is a structured, skills-based field of entomology training focused on:
+This is not casual bug-hunting.
+It is a structured, skills-based field of entomology training pathway focused on:

 Observation